US apparel firm cuts off Chinese factory in internment camp

-A U.S. company that stocks college bookstores with t-shirts and other team apparel cut its ties Wednesday with a Chinese company that that drew workers from an internment camp holding targeted members of ethnic minority groups.
+A U.S. supplier of T-shirts and other team apparel to college bookstores has cut ties with a Chinese company that drew workers from an internment camp holding targeted members of ethnic minority groups.

 In recent years, authorities in the far west Chinese region of Xinjiang have detained an estimated 1 million Uighurs and Kazakhs in heavily-secured facilities where detainees say they are ordered to renounce their language and religion while pledging loyalty to the China’s ruling Communist Party.